 Such result was also reported by Khajuria et al. (2023) and Tanwar et al. (2003).
 Among the

-varieties maximum seed yield was recorded in the variety (V₃) Aman and the lowest one was
+varieties maximum seed yield was recorded in the variety (V₃) Aman while lowest one was

 recorded in the variety (V1) Prakash.
 The higher seed yield in (V₃) Aman might be due to